illia-zaitsev/metrics/README.md

-This project is an example of using redux hooks, playing with performance optimizations.
+This project is an example of using redux hooks, custom hooks, playing with performance optimizations.

 In the project directory, you can run: